 A sweet scent and anti- oxidant properties makes Joha Saul the favourite of rice lovers.
 Cultivated only in the Brahmaputra valley, the rice has fine kernels unlike the long ones of Basmati and gives a beautiful taste to the person.

-Ahu Saul as an upland rice is one of the mostly favoured rice types by the farmers of Assam.
-This is because the cultivation period of this rice is characterised by low rainfall and thereby lesser floods.
+Ahu Saul as an upland rice is one of the mostly favoured crop types by the farmers of Assam.
+This is because the cultivation period of this crop is characterized by low rainfall and thereby lesser floods.

-Black rice is preferred for its super nutritional value- a quality no other rice can beat.
+It is preferred for its super nutritional value- a quality no other can beat.
 The black rice is heavier in comparison to other rice types but has a delicious nutty feel to it when eaten.
 Black rice is mostly used in preparing sweet dishes and puddings.

 Red rice or Bao Dhaan has a unique resistant value, it can tolerate stress and withstand drought like conditions.
 The Bao Dhaan grows rapidly during the rainy seasons with the rise in water levels.
 It is rich in fibre and nutrients like protein, magnesium and phosphorus.